-The New York State K-12 Social Studies Framework is designed to prepare students for college, careers, and civic life with courses that are rigorous and aligned to New York State Learning Standards, both Common Core and Social Studies.
+The New York State K-12 Social Studies Framework is designed to prepare students for college, careers, and civic life with courses that are rigorous and aligned to New York State Learning Standards.
 This Framework integrates existing New York State Learning Standards and the New York State Core Curriculum for Social Studies into a single, three-part document.
 It is intended to serve as a guide for local districts in developing their Social Studies curricula.
-It incorporates the New York State Common Core Learning Standards and recommends the use of the C3 Inquiry Arc as instructional methodology.
 Social Studies practices are identified, as well as the key ideas, conceptual understandings, and content specifications.

 For information on the development of this document, please read Background Information.